Wabbakienph/MAT115_gh/West vs Rest of the World Case Study/CaseStudy.md

     which can be not entirely accurate.

 2. The global wealth gap DID become much wider from 1960 - 2010
     according to the stretched-over boxplots in 2d.
+Western and East Asian countries witnessed a significant contrast between poor and rich in 2010 with the 25th percentile being super far away from the 75th percentile.